Skip links and keyboard navigation

 4.3 Benefits

-A thorough assessment of the responses to a post-occupancy review can provide valuable lessons for future projects and contribute to continuous improvement in both the workplace environment and in the way office fitout projects are managed by agencies, EPW and project consultants.
+A thorough assessment of the responses to a post-occupancy review can provide valuable lessons for future projects and contribute to continuous improvement in both the workplace environment and in the way office fitout projects are managed by agencies, HLGPPW and project consultants.
 In addition, the post-occupancy review becomes an inclusive process for occupants and is an important part of a project's communication strategy.
 Finally, the process identifies any issues for rectification, adjustment or refinement.

 In the case of large projects, or projects where substantial changes to work patterns have occurred, follow-up reviews, which incorporate additional evaluation criteria (such as productivity improvements, reduced absenteeism and the like) are desirable.
 Careful evaluation of these results is required, preferably involving expert advice, to establish the extent to which the workplace environment is influencing business outcomes.